Head of Engineering

 We invest in our people so you can benefit from training and support as you learn and develop your skills.
 You’ll have your own learning path, a way to learn new skills, grow and flourish on an ongoing basis.
 This also ensures you’re ready for the next step when it comes along.

-We reward our people, and you’ll have good benefits, a competitive salary, bonus scheme, ongoing development, and an opportunity to develop your career with the UK’s leading timber frame manufacturer.
-This full-time role is 40 hours per week Monday to Thursday based at our offices in Witney Oxfordshire.
+We reward our people, and you’ll have good benefits, a competitive salary, ongoing training, development, and an opportunity to develop your career with the UK’s leading timber frame manufacturer.
+Working hours are 40 hours per week and you’ll finish at 12 noon on a Friday.
+All hours over 40 are paid at 1.5 times with potential for further overtime.

 Forklift Driver